Linguistic controversy

 Reactions on social networks

-A video of the event was posted on YouTube at noon on Thursday, and reactions on social media were swift.
-For organizations working with the language, this is intolerable. Òmnium Cultural has also denounced the City Council's support for "the ridicule and disregard for the linguistic rights of Catalan speakers" and for people learning Catalan. Òmnium, Plataforma per la Llengua, Junts, and ERC are demanding an apology and public rectification from the council. Òmnium also demands that the Culture Commissioner, whom ERC agreed upon with Jaume Collboni at the beginning of the year, be finally created.
-Maria Eugènia Gay assures that the appointment of the commissioner will come soon and will serve to promote "new policies to reverse the decline in the regular use of Catalan in the city," just as they have already contributed to expanding the free Catalan courses offered to immigrants.
+A video of the event was posted on YouTube at noon this Thursday, and reactions on social media were swift.
+For organizations working with the language, this is intolerable. Òmnium Cultural also denounced the City Council's support for "the ridicule and disregard for the linguistic rights of Catalan speakers" and for people learning Catalan. Òmnium, as well as Plataforma per la Llengua, Junts, and ERC (Catalan Revolutionary Party) are demanding an apology and public rectification from the council. Òmnium also demands that the Culture Commissioner, whom ERC agreed upon with Jaume Collboni at the beginning of the year, be finally created.
+Maria Eugènia Gay asserts that the commissioner's appointment will come soon and will serve to promote "new policies to reverse the decline in the regular use of Catalan in the city," just as they have already contributed to expanding the free Catalan courses offered to immigrants.